 Previous scholarship recipients may re-apply and receive a maximum of three awards.

 Along with the application, the following documents are required at submission:

 - Your official transcript of grades from your current institution.

 - Incoming freshmen students only: High School transcript or GED.

 - One current, signed letter of reference from a teacher, professor or employer.

-Select the Apply Now button at the top of the page, and you will be directed to the application form.
+Within the application time frame, select the Apply Now button at the top of the page, and you will be directed to the application form.